arifhaidari/generative_ai_langchain_practice/README.md

 ---

 disclaimer:
-part of the code is written while following/watching some courses from different sources and also some part of the code is copied from stackoverflow.
+part of the code is written (inspired from) while following/watching some courses from different sources and also some part of the code is copied from stackoverflow.